lets00/mvp-backend-catarse/README.md

 ```
 ## Routes

-This default endpoint is formed by: http://localhost:4000/v1/
+Default endpoint is formed by: http://localhost:4000/v1/

 The main 4 routes are:
 * /project